cksystemsteaching/selfie/book.md

 more examples/encoding.c
 ```

 The examples code is written in such a way that everyone should readily have a chance to understand it, at least at a high level.
 Lines that begin with `//` are comments ignored by the machine but still there to help you.
-Alright, let us go for it!
+If you feel adventurous go ahead, use your text editor, and change `examples/encoding.c` a bit.
+For example, replace 85 with different numbers and then run selfie again using the above command.

 ### Bits